Sunday, August 26, 2012

 Saturday, August 25, 2012

-The "Back of the Head" Image Series
+The "Back-of-the Head" Image Series

 Sometime in the late-1970s, my younger brother and I borrowed my father’s cheesy camera with the 110 film and embarked on a monumental photographic undertaking.
 We endeavored to snap photos of a cross-section of our neighbors—the ones we deemed memorable characters and, too, whom we deduced wouldn’t be around forever.
 We were remarkably prescient on this last count.

-But the yearbook per se never materialized, and so I am left with a hodgepodge of back of the head images of an eclectic cast of characters, including Howie G and his mother, who went for a walk each and every evening at the exact same time.
+But the yearbook per se never materialized, and so I am left with a hodgepodge of back-of-the-head images of an eclectic cast of characters, including Howie G and his mother, who went for a walk each and every evening at the exact same time.
 Without fail, they ran their daily errands while chewing over the day’s events.
 Mother and son were always in intimate conversation, which was kind of special.
-Oh, I did manage to snap an occasional profile picture and even a few aerial shots from a second floor window.
+Oh, I did manage to snap an occasional profile picture and even a few aerial shots from a second-floor window.
 These photographs will have to suffice in remembering Howie G and company from that very colorful snapshot in time—when city neighborhoods had both character and characters…lots of them in fact.

 (Photos from the personal collection of Nicholas Nigro)